thomas-barton/boto3/docs/source/guide/credentials.rst

 There are two types of configuration data in Boto3: credentials and non-credentials.
 Credentials include items such as ``aws_access_key_id``, ``aws_secret_access_key``, and ``aws_session_token``.
 Non-credential configuration includes items such as which region to use or which addressing style to use for Amazon S3.
 For more information on how to configure non-credential configurations, see the :ref:`guide_configuration` guide.

-Boto3 will look in several additional locations when searching for credentials.
+Boto3 will look in several locations when searching for credentials.
 The mechanism in which Boto3 looks for credentials is to search through a list of possible locations and stop as soon as it finds credentials.
 The order in which Boto3 searches for credentials is:

 #.
 Passing credentials as parameters in the ``boto.client()`` method
 #.
 Passing credentials as parameters when creating a ``Session`` object